mj3b/rgds/evaluation/decision-gate-extract-powerbi-sample.md

 - Program leadership

 **Primary Questions**
-- Which programs are blocked or conditionally approved?
+- Which programs are blocked, deferred, or conditionally approved?
-- Where is evidence incomplete?
+- Where is evidence incomplete or explicitly acknowledged as partial?
 - Which decisions require re-entry and when?
-- What residual risk exists at each gate?
+- What residual risk has been knowingly accepted at each gate?

 ---

 ## Sample Power BI Data Model (Logical)

 ### Core Table: `DecisionGateExtract`

+This table is a **read-only, flattened view** derived from RGDS decision logs.

 | Column Name | Data Type | Description |
 |------------|-----------|-------------|